 Dear Friends, this is David Telbat.
 Thanks for joining us for, “How to Pray for the Persecuted Church.”
-The International Day of Prayer for the Persecuted Church is coming up.
 There are many restrictive countries that are antagonistic toward Christians, and the Bible instructs us to remember those who are in physical chains for the sake of the gospel.
 But how exactly should we pray for them?

 Here are two thoughts to help us pray for the persecuted.

 #1.
 Pray for them as you would like them to pray for you.

 In a weekly gathering with our local fellowship, a teacher recently challenged us to begin to exercise our prayer time in more intentional and personal intercessory prayer requests.
 He seemed to sense everyone’s trepidation, for many of us have a hard time focusing in prayer, especially when it comes to praying for strangers.
 That’s when he reminded us of another command from Jesus Christ.

 Jesus taught us to treat others as we would want to be treated.
 Can we also apply this to prayer?
 Pray for others as you want to be prayed for!
 This was a wonderful and enlightening concept for our men’s group.
 For the persecuted church specifically, we have only to imagine ourselves on the mission field.
 In that setting, we can similarly imagine in what way we’d want others to pray for us.